Anthony's poison arrow frog: Biology

 Anthony's poison arrow frog is diurnal and terrestrial.
 Males are territorial.
 A clutch of 15 to 40 eggs is laid on the ground among leaf litter, and the male guards them till they hatch in about two weeks.
 He then carries the tadpoles on his back to a suitable water body where they develop (through metamorphosis) into frogs in about sixty days.
 Epibatidine, an extremely toxic nicotine-like substance, was first derived from and named for Epipedobates anthonyi.
 Once investigated for possible use as an analgesic agent, the alkaloid proved far too toxic for any application in human medicine and is presently used exclusively for research purposes.
+Scientists infer that the frog acquires the alkaloids through its diet because frogs collected from different types of habitats showed different levels of toxin, and frogs raised in captivity had none.

 Status

-Anthony's poison arrow frog is listed as "Near Threatened" by the IUCN.
+Anthony's poison arrow frog is listed as "Near Threatened" by the IUCN and the government of Peru.
+Institutions in Ecuador classify it as "Least Concern."
 Its population seems stable but it has a limited range, estimated to be less than 20000 km2, and its habitat is being degraded by pollution from agrochemicals.
 It is also collected for medicinal use.
+There is some collection for the international pet trade, but scientists do not know if this poses a threat to the species' survival.